misiektoja/psn_monitor/docs/configuration.md

 If you want to use email notifications functionality, configure SMTP settings in the `psn_monitor.conf` file: `SMTP_HOST`, `SMTP_PORT`, `SMTP_SSL`, `SMTP_USER`, `SENDER_EMAIL` and `RECEIVER_EMAIL`.

-Store the password with `psn_monitor --set-smtp-password`, which signs in to your mail server to check it before writing anything and keeps it out of your shell history.
-It reports incomplete mail settings before asking for the password, naming the ones still to set.
-An exported `SMTP_PASSWORD` wins over the saved one at startup, so the command says so after saving rather than leaving you with a value the next run will not read.
+Store the password with `psn_monitor --set-smtp-password` after configuring the other SMTP settings.
+It checks sign-in before saving and keeps the password out of shell history.
+An exported `SMTP_PASSWORD` overrides the saved value at startup.

 Verify your SMTP settings with the `--send-test-email` flag, which sends a real test message: